Pals: A Magnificent Medieval Village

 Beach time

 If you’ve had your fill of culture and fancy a bit of beach time, you don’t have to go far, as the beautifully long and unspoilt Platja de Pals is only a 10-minute drive away.
-When you arrive, you’ll find a cluster of bar-restaurants and a few shops right next to the parking lot, but once you step onto the strand, there isn’t much in the way of development, and the beach itself is fairly pristine.
+When you arrive, you’ll find a cluster of bar-restaurants and a few shops right next to the parking lot, but once you step onto the strand, there isn’t much in the way of development, and the beach itself is relatively pristine.
 In fact, it’s located within a conservation area, so while snorkelling and scuba diving are allowed, the noisier water sports and activities are not permitted.

 An aerial view of Golf de Pals, rice fields, and the coast up to the Medes Islands and beyond